 The WSn subdirectories represent each of the workstations in the CIM cell.

-A WSn subdirectory is created in two phases.
-First the subdirectory is created in the CIM Manager and then it is copied to the Station Manager.
+The subdirectory is created in the CIM Manager for each specific WSn. and is then shared via the network with the Station Manager.
 A subdirectory is created for each machine at that workstation.